practicalli/clojure/docs/clojure-cli/projects/migrate-project.md

 ## Add test runner

-Tests can be run locally using the `:test/run` or `:test/watch` aliases from the [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config.md).
+Tests can be run locally using the `:test/run` or `:test/watch` aliases from the [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/).

 ???
 HINT "Continuous Integration Support"
     A Continuous Integration server requires an alias in the project `deps.edn` file to define a test runner.

-    A selection of test runners are provided via aliases defined in [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config.md).
+    A selection of test runners are provided via aliases defined in [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/).
 Copy a test runner alias to the project `deps.edn` file.

 ## Deployment